elunna/hackem/hackem_changelog.md

 - can use any artifact weapons or armor that he steals against the player.
 - Color changed to bright magenta.
 - I reduced the chance Rodney gets an "oMR to 1 in 13 times (changed from Evil)
+- The frequency of Rodney's harassment of the player now slightly depends on luck.

 The Riders:
 - have had their hit points increased significantly, and each Rider has its own steed which it rides, each with unique attacks and abilities.
 - Riders only get 40 + d(10, 8) HP instead of 100 + d(10, 8) (changed from Evil)